-Think about the life-cycle of one of your typical clients, from the moment they hear about your business to the way they are treated after they have received/consumed your product or service.
-Understanding and mapping every aspect of this ‘journey’ is vital for a number of reasons, for one, we can map out all the points at which customers come into contact with our business and create an audit of all the brand collateral (logo, staff uniform, signage, email signature, website, etc.).
+Think about the life cycle of one of your typical clients, from the moment they hear about your business to the way they are treated after they have received/consumed your product or service.
+Understanding and mapping every aspect of this ‘journey’ is vital for several reasons, for one, we can map out all the points at which customers come into contact with our business and create an audit of all the brand collateral (logo, staff uniform, signage, email signature, website, etc.).

-With this list we can check for consistency, are we using the same logo and colours everywhere?
+With this list, we can check for consistency.
+Are we using the same logo and colors everywhere?

 Do customers see and hear the same things from us in all areas of the business?

 Are there any areas where things could be improved?